Fibromyalgia Basics

 Iron and Vitamin B12

 “The best source of iron and vitamin B12 is from red meat,” says Holton.
 “The iron in red meat is much more readily absorbed and used by the body than from any type of supplement.
-From a health perspective, try to select meat that is grass fed and as lean as possible.”
+From a health perspective, select meat that is grass fed and as lean as possible.”

 Timing